Ride: Aberdeen Plateau - Bluenose Road, Aberdeen Lake FSR, Dee Lake Road, King Edward Connector, King Edward FSR

 It is about 38 km from the start of the gravel on Bluenose Road to Beaver Lake Mountain Resort on Dee Lake Road.
 It is about 12 km from Hwy 6 to King Edward Lake along King Edward FSR.
 It is about another 19 km from King Edward Lake (recreation site) to the entrance to Beaver Lake Mountain Resort if taking King Edward Connector.

-King Edward Connector branches to the left when heading south on King Edward FSR about 0.5 km from the King Edward Lake sign.
-If you go right, the road (Oyama Lake FSR / Oyama Lake Road) will take you to Oyama Lake (and others) and eventually Oyama.
-There is a lookout along Oyama Lake Road that offers great views of the Okanagan Valley and lakes.
-If conditions are dry, King Edward Connector is a fairly easy ride on an adventure bike.
+If conditions are dry, King Edward Connector is a fairly easy ride on an adventure bike or dual sport.
 The road travels above Oyama Lake (good view).
 The road gets a bit narrower and a bit rougher the further south you travel.
-It starts off from the north as a gravel road, but it becomes dirt with some ruts and embedded rocks further south.
-There is a moderate hill with some loose gravel and small rocks just before K-22 (road), and there is one moderate downhill nearer the south end before Dee Lake Road that has some loose rocks that may give novices pause, especially if on a heavy bike as there is some erosion and loose rocks (small).
-If it has rained recently expect some mud and puddles.
+It starts off from the north as a gravel road, but it becomes dirt with some ruts and protruding embedded rocks further south.
+There is a moderate hill with some loose gravel and small rocks just before K-22 (road), and there is one moderate downhill nearer the south end before Dee Lake Road that is a bit challenging, especially if on a heavy bike, as there is some erosion (ruts) and loose rocks.
+If it has rained recently expect some mud and puddles along the route.

 You can also take Echo Road from Dee Lake Road to King Edward Connector.
 Part of it was in pretty good condition in 2018, but if you continued past King Edward Connector, it gradually deteriorated and eventually reached a point where it is decommissioned (berm and small creek at about 10 km from Dee Lake Road).
 I've only ridden a short distance past the berm; the trail was partly overgrown, and there were small logs across it and a partial washout at that time.